mpiorowski/mpiorowski/README.md

 [Rusve](https://github.com/mpiorowski/Rusve) - Open source application build using SvelteKit with Rust as microservices with gRPC.

+[SGSG (Svelte-Go-SQLite-gRPC)](https://github.com/mpiorowski/sgsg) - Open source application build using the easiest stack (Go + Svelte) with minimal external libraries.

 ### Opened Source:

 [TemplatesCli](https://github.com/mpiorowski/templates-cli) - A simple cli tool that lets You very easly create, manage and use a set of templates for You projects.

 [SvelteAuth](https://github.com/mpiorowski/svelte-auth) - Ultimate SvelteKit authentication guide with different providers.

-[Go/SvelteKit/gRPC Microservices](https://github.com/mpiorowski/go-svelte-grpc) - Go + SvelteKit + gRPC template with microservices architecture.

 [TheGame](https://github.com/mpiorowski/the-game) - Best party game ever created :).
 Build purely on websockets with Go and Svelte.